ahmedyraw/Git_Course/README.md

  create mode 100644 index.html.txt
 ```
 Now all the files are commited and in Local Repo\
+also if you delete a file you need to commit it\
 maybe you will see the following output:
 ```
 Author identity unknown